wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

-These methods receive the "signal" from Android and converts it to an enum.
+These methods receive the "signal" from Android and convert it to an enum.
 Now update the contents of the `_updateView` method to support `SdkState.WAIT` and `SdkState.LOGGED_IN` states, as shown in the example below:

 ```dart
 Widget _updateView() {